VaanaCZ/gothic-1-classic-scripts/README.md

 #### Spanish and Italian

-The Spanish and Italian translations seems to share some things in common with both the newest German and English versions.
-For one they already contains the `KapWechsel` constants and the broken dialogues from the German release.
+The Spanish and Italian translations seem to share some things in common with both the newest German and English versions.
+For one they already contain the `KapWechsel` constants and the broken dialogues from the German release.
 However, they are not completely identical as they don't have the In Extremo changes and also miss some other text constants.

 </details>